 Never tamper with the governor to gain more power.
 The governor establishes safe operating limits that should not be exceeded.
-Refer to the Performance Curve in Section, Page E-1 for the maximum continuous operating speed for this pump.
+The maximum continuous operating speed for this pump is 2050 RPM.

 PRIMING

 Install the pump and piping as described in IN-STALLATION.
 Make sure that the piping connections are tight, and that the pump is securely mounted.
 Check that the pump is properly lubricated (see LUBRICATION in MAINTENANCE AND REPAIR).